fChristenson/the-question-in-question/src/chapters/emerging_technologies/page_000.md

 ## What Are the Trade-Offs of Using AI-Powered Development Assistants?
 ## What Are the Challenges of Implementing Edge Computing in Software Development?
 ## What Are the Benefits of Using Progressive Web Apps (PWAs)?
-## What Are the Benefits of Using Containerization for Application Deployment? – Emerging Technologies
+## What Are the Benefits of Using Containerization for Application Deployment?
-## What Are the Trade-Offs Between Low-Code Platforms and Custom Development? – Emerging Technologies
+## What Are the Trade-Offs Between Low-Code Platforms and Custom Development?
+## How to Use AI to Become a Better Developer?